arjunerasani/appointment-chat-system/README.md

 3. To bypass waiting the full 5 minutes in local testing, note that the background worker sweeps every **20 seconds**.
 4. The system updates the ticket status to `WAITING_FOR_STAFF` and prompts the user to submit an email address.
 5. Once a staff member logs in and claims the ticket, the user automatically receives a notification email containing a token-secured recovery link (`/chat/user/{secureToken}`) to rejoin their session.

+ **Note: At least one staff account must be present in the database for appointment requests to successfully go through.**

 ---

 ## 📄 Core Architecture Documentation